Light2Dark/git_tutorial/README.md

 11. Merge this changes
 12. Decide to abandon the whole thing and revert back to the first commit you ever made (use git checkout, add, commit)
 13. You can always git checkout back to the previous commit if needed\

+#### Contribute-Repo Challenge
+14. Contribute to this repo by forking : [Forking Article](https://www.dataschool.io/how-to-contribute-on-github/)
+15. There is a file called participants.txt .
+Edit that file and add your name
+16. Add, commit and push.
+Remember to pull before you push
+17. Create a pull request
+18. Congrats!

 ## External Resources
 [Pro Git Book](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)\